kvirani/w2d1-oop-example-july6-2015/README.md

 Can allow you to inc / dec their score

+SHOULD NOT interface with the user (I/O) - UI

 `Game` class:
 The interaction with the player along with the game logic / rules.
 Handling of multiple turns (endless looping)

+Can interface with the user (I/O) - UI

 `Turn` class:
 While the game starts each turn, the game logic within a turn is actually in this class.

+Can interface with the user (I/O) - UI